ggandor/leap.nvim/README.md

 * **Efficient**: three or four keystrokes bring you anywhere.

-* **Consistent**: there are no alternative paths - the rhytm of typing two search characters and a (potential) label becomes muscle memory in no time.

 * **Smooth**: while typing the search pattern, your brain can already start processing the label.